FarronF/limerick-council-meetings/meetings/2017/10/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 21st September 2017.md

 Review of Schedule of Works 2017

-It was noted that this item had been dealt with earlier in the Meeting.--- 7
+It was noted that this item had been dealt with earlier in the Meeting.
+---
+7

 5.